KageRyo/KageRyo/README.md

 ## 🎓 About Me
 I'm a student from Taiwan passionate about creating open-source projects and keep learning.
 I love to experiment with new ideas and welcome collaboration!
-[CodeRyoStudio](https://github.com/CodeRyoDeveloper) / Currently pursuing a Master's degree in CSIE@CCU
+Currently pursuing a Master's degree in CSIE@CCU.
 - 📄 [My Autobiography](Autobiography.pdf)
 - 🌱 Currently learning: Always expanding my knowledge in various tech fields
 - 🔭 Working on: Open-source projects and personal development